shruthi-beep/aws-devops-zero-to-hero/day-14/README.md

 - Continue configuring the pipeline stages, such as deploying your application using AWS Elastic Beanstalk or any other suitable deployment option.
 - Review the pipeline configuration and click on the "Create pipeline" button to create your AWS CodePipeline.

-Awesome job!
-We now have our pipeline ready to roll.
-Let's move on to the next step to set up AWS CodeBuild.

 ## Configure AWS CodeBuild